omunozsanchezdeloitte/Capstone---Group-3/README.md

 4. How can Empower Automotive become a trusted source for used car prices?

 ### Stakeholders
-In our analysis we considered a few key stakeholders, including:

 1. Empower Automotive Executives
 2. Car buyers
 3. Car sellers